 The directionality of the birds’ activity, i.e. their orientation, was recorded as their scratch marks left on a print film coated with a dried mixture of whitewash and glue.
 When an Emlen funnel is lined with such a print film, its two ends slightly overlap.
 During orientation tests, the alignment of the different funnels was alternated, with the overlapping point facing in different cardinal directions (i.e. north and south).
 The funnel alignment was unknown to the researchers who assessed the birds’ mean directions based on the distribution of the scratch marks from each orientation test.
 Instead, mean directions were estimated assuming an alignment to the North and later corrected according to the actual alignment from the record.
 This procedure was meant to avoid any observer bias with regard to directional assessment as well as to avoid providing unintentional visual cues to the birds.
 Two researchers (F.P. and F.B., F.P. and B.K. or F.P. and C.M.) independently assessed each bird’s mean direction from the distribution of the scratch marks.
 At least one of the researchers was unaware of the respective experimental treatment during the directional assessment, except for MAG and SHAM tests of Experiment 1 during which both researchers were unaware of the respective experimental treatment as these were conducted during the same period.
 The resultant direction from the two researchers’ recordings was taken into further analysis.
-If both researchers considered the scratch marks to be randomly distributed or their assessed directions deviated by more than 30°, a test was considered to be not oriented.
+If both researchers considered the scratch marks to be randomly distributed or their assessed directions deviated by more than 30°, a test was considered to be not oriented and, thus, discarded (24% (Experiment 1) and 25% (Experiment 2) of the orientation tests).
 To ensure comparability with previous studies, only tests with at least 35 scratch marks (a common activity threshold, Wiltschko et al. 1998) and a clear unidirectional orientation were taken into analysis.
+Tests with less than 35 scratch marks were considered to reveal a lack of migratory activity and, thus, discarded (12% (Experiment 1) and 8% (Experiment 2) of the orientation tests).
 Birds’ individual directions were used to calculate individual mean directions for each of the three experimental treatments.
 From individual mean directions, group mean directions were calculated for the different experimental treatments of Experiment 1 and 2.

 Statistics